ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     ```

 8. After you have defined your Information Barriers policy, wait at least 24 hours for the policy to work its way through your data center and services.
-Then, validate the Information Barriers status for a specific user by using the **Get-InformationBarrierRecipientStatus** cmdlet.
+Then, validate the Information Barriers status for a specific user by using the **Get-InformationBarrierRecipientStatus** cmdlet in the Office 365 Security & Compliance Center.

     ```
     Get-InformationBarrierRecipientStatus [-Identity] <RecipientIdParameter> [<CommonParameters>]